Freedom Planet 2: Plot

 Merga leaves Shang Tu and requests to meet with Lilac alone.
 She explains that the earth dragons were spacefarers who were stranded on Avalice and enslaved their race by turning them to water dragons to build Bakunawa so they could leave the planet.
 Merga raises Bakunawa, intending to harvest the moon to fuel its spaceflight, which would doom Avalice.
 The Magister discovers that the test fire of Bakunawa's mining laser killed thousands of water dragons and started the war, in which the earth dragons slaughtered them all while framing them as the warmongers.
 Serpentine forms a temporary alliance with the heroes so they can stop Bakunawa.

 Aboard Bakunawa, the heroes defeat Merga's supporters and convince them to stand down.
-Serpentine betrays the heroes in an attempt to seize Bakunawa for himself, but is thwarted.
+Serpentine betrays the heroes and reveals Milla as a bioengineered war dog native to Brevon's homeworld in an attempt to seize Bakunawa for himself, but is thwarted.
 The heroes confront and defeat Merga after failing to convince her to stop.
 If all of the time capsules are found, Pangu plays a corrupted message of Cordelia wishing Merga happiness.
 Syntax then seizes control of the ship and attempts to proceed with the moon harvest, but is defeated with Merga's help.
 As the ship begins to crash, Lilac is injured by debris and is saved by Merga from falling to her death.
 Due to the revelations, the Magister offers Merga's followers clemency and abdicates from his position to discover Avalice's lost history, leaving Neera as regent until free elections are held.
 After recovering, Lilac bids Carol farewell and departs to find the missing Merga and learn more about her species.

 The post-credit scene shows Cordelia's final message clearly and hints that she may still be alive.

-Development
+Development and release

 In contrast to the original title, Freedom Planet 2 was developed using Unity and has more detailed pixel art than its predecessor.
 With the goal of "defin[ing] Freedom Planets identity as a franchise", all characters from the original game received a design overhaul by Tyson Tan, who had previously drawn fan art for the first game.
 While the early concept artwork on the game's official website remain unchanged, Tan had been experimenting on a new art style with the fans of the game.
 It was also revealed that Sonic Mania developer Christian Whitehead had helped DiDuro with programming and was responsible for porting over the physics from Clickteam Fusion to Unity.
 The game was available as a playable demo on Steam since early on in its development.
 Due to the commercial success of Freedom Planet, its sequel was completely self-funded, without the use of crowdfunding.
 In an early 2017 gameplay trailer, Neera Li (who was a boss NPC in the first game) was revealed to be the sequel's fourth playable character.